-- 430 between the validation and spiking sets (Figure 2).
-In summary, spiking has already been shown to improve performance (e.g., Guerrero et al., 2014; Seidel et al., 2019; Barthès et al., 2020) and also proved its value in our study.
-However, a threshold of 20 samples poses non-negligible additional costs for laboratory reference analysis and the benefit in terms of gain of accuracy by spiking depends on the region and is not always guaranteed.
+- 430 20 samples poses non-negligible additional costs for laboratory reference analysis and the benefit in terms of gain of accuracy by spiking depends on the region and is not always guaranteed.
 In some cases, however, a smaller number of spiking samples can substantially reduce the RMSE{pred} (e.g. Iburengerazuba and Kabarole).
-The required prediction accuracy and additional - 435 investments depend hereby on the field of application.
-The achieved predictions and their errors from this study are more than satisfactory for the study of TC and TN dynamics and will improve the availability of high-resolution soil data of central Africa.
+The required prediction accuracy and additional investments depend hereby on the field of application.
+The achieved predictions and their errors from this study are more than satisfactory for the study of TC and TN dynamics and will improve the availability of high-resolution soil data of central - 435 Africa.
 Thus, spiking is recommended, when soils are highly variable and show large distances to existing spectral libraries.